azsk/DevOpsKit-docs/13-Tenant Security Solution Setup/Readme.md

 (i) Change the VersionType from **"stable/latest"** to the required version number eg., **"x.y.z"**, (ii) Manually trigger the AutoUpdate function app.
 You can view the console/monitor logs to see appropriate status of AutoUpdater function.
 (iii) After AutoUpdater function execution gets complete, you need to change **isAutoUpdateOn** to **false** through the app configuration setting for the apps where you want to keep custom version installed.

-### AzSK-AzTS-WebApp-xxxxx
-UI to support scanning of subscription controls, compact/detailed view of compliance status of controls, attestation and exception logging.

-### AzSK-AzTS-WebApi-xxxxx
-Backend API to support frontend UI.

 ## Log Analytics Visualization